When Does Exercising Become Unhealthy?

 A question I hear a lot during a client’s initial assessment is, “How can exercise be a problem if I’m supposed to do it because it’s good for me?”

-To me, the answer lies between a balance between healthy and unhealthy exercise.
+To me, the answer lies in a balance between healthy and unhealthy exercise.
 How do you know when you may be exercising for the wrong reasons?

 Below I’ve included NEDA’s comprehensive list of unhealthy exercise red flags.
 If some of these or all of these bullets describe you, it may be time to seek help.